facundovictor/test-frontend/README.md

         - Radial progress: Used the library [radial progress](http://www.brightpointinc.com/download/radial-progress-source-code/) and modified it with coffee and stylus to adjust on resize and.

-        - Maps: Used [Datamaps](http://datamaps.github.io/), i'll add a projection to automatically zoom it.
+        - Maps: Used [Datamaps](http://datamaps.github.io/).
+Used the 'mercator' projection with custom center and scale values.

   - More... coming soon!